-Malpractice refers to the negligence of a professional person in the course and scope of his or her professional practice, such as may apply to a physician, nurse, or other professional.
+Further explanation gives that malpractice refers to the negligence of a professional person in the course and scope of his or her professional practice, such as may apply to a physician, nurse, or another professional.

 Medical malpractice refers to the negligence of a doctor and is found when the physician fails to use reasonable care under the circumstances in providing services to his patient, which a reasonably prudent doctor would have used or fails to do something that a reasonably prudent doctor would have done under the circumstances.

 The malpractice must have been a substantial (or proximate) cause of the patient's injury for a medical malpractice case to be viable.
 For medical malpractice to be found, the doctor's action or inaction, needs to constitute a departure from good and accepted standards of medical care.
 In that regard, the opinion testimony of medical experts is essential to establish whether there has been a deviation from good and accepted standards of medical care and practice.

 Is there a difference between malpractice and negligence?
 In some cases, they may be the same thing.

 - Medical negligence vs. malpractice requires proof of an act or omission that led to harm without proving intent.

 - Medical malpractice vs. negligence requires proof that the healthcare professional knew or should have known that their actions would result in harm, which is a form of intent.

 Malpractice might encompass acts of negligence.
 But basic negligence does not encompass malpractice.